 There’s no doubt that, as a youngster, Angela Cartwright had a truly amazing career.
 She made her movie debut at age 3 in an uncredited role in Paul Newman’s 1956 drama, Somebody Up There Likes Me.
 Then, from 1957 to 1964, played Linda Williams on The Danny Thomas Show (a role she would reprise in the short-lived Make Room for Granddaddy from 1970 to 1971).
 In between, she managed to co-star as Brigitta von Trapp in The Sound of Music (1965).

 ‘Lost in Space’

 Although Angela would make a number of TV guest appearances in the ’60s and ’70s, she’s probably most remembered for playing Penny Robinson in Irwin Allen’s Lost in Space (1965 to 1968).
 In the intervening years, she switched to photography, has co-written and published a number of art-related books, and, with Lost in Space co-star Bill Mumy, wrote the 2018 novel On Purpose: A Novel.
 She been married Steve Gullion in 1976 and they have two children.
 Angela is 69.

 8. Shirley Eaton

 There is simply no way to look back at the fabulous stars of the 1960s and not single out most of the actresses who were cast as “Bond Girls” (apologies for the sexism).
-Ursula Andress from Dr. No is above, and Shirley Eaton portrayed Jill Masterson in the third 007 film, Goldfinger (1964).
+Ursula Andress from Dr. No was profiled earlier, and Shirley Eaton, who portrayed Jill Masterson in the third 007 film, Goldfinger (1964) is above.
 She’s the one who, after cheating on the bad guy with Bond, is killed and covered head to toe in gold paint.